The Healthcare Law Review: Germany

-A recent decision by the Higher Regional Court Naumburg highlighted the importance of informed consent.
-The Court decided on 5 December 2019 that the doctor needs to provide not only crucial information, for example the risks and possible outcomes of the treatment, but also truthful answers to specific questions that are important to the patient in deciding to consent to the treatment.
+A recent decision of the Higher Regional Court Naumburg highlighted the high importance of informed consent.
+The Court decided on 5 December 2019 that the doctor needs to provide not only crucial information, for example the risks of the treatment, but also truthful answers to specific questions of the patient that are important to his or her decision to consent to the treatment.
 In this case the doctor made incorrect statements regarding his expertise, which led the patient to consent to the treatment by this doctor.
-Because of consecutive maltreatment the patient was awarded compensation.9
+Because of a consecutive maltreatment the patient was awarded compensation.9

 Ownership of healthcare businesses

 - the government, on the local level (i.e., towns and counties) or on the state level, where the federal states are responsible for university hospitals as part of their responsibility for education;

 - free non-profit institutions, such as the big churches with their federations, the Red Cross with its nurse societies and other non-profit organisations; or